 Grade Point Average.
 No more than two grades of "C" can be applied toward completion of doctoral coursework.
-If a student makes a third "C" or at any time makes a grade below a "C", he or she will not be allowed to enroll in additional doctoral coursework until the deficiency is removed.
+If a student makes a third "C" or at any time makes a grade below a "C", he or she will be dismissed from the program.
 A course can be repeated only one time to remove a deficiency.
 A minimum 3.25 GPA on all coursework taken is a requirement for completion of the doctoral program.